NSO-developer/nso-gitbook/f5-bigip/README-ned-settings.md

     - developer-settings sync-from-all-partitions <true|false> (default false)

+      When enabled:
+      - The NED discovers all partitions via `list auth partition` on the device.
+      - Each partition is fetched in a separate pass (`cd /<partition>`).
+      - Partition-scoped CDB keys are stamped with the partition prefix (e.g. pool `/Common/pool-1` and pool `/automation/pool-1` coexist in CDB).
+      - Global objects (`sys/*`, `auth/*`, `cli/*`, `net interface`, `net trunk`, etc.) are fetched once from Common and not duplicated per partition.
+      - Sync-from time increases proportionally to the number of partitions.

+      DEPENDENCY: if `multi-partition-check-sync true` is also required (recommended for consistent check-sync behaviour), set BOTH settings to true.
+Setting `multi-partition-check-sync true` without this setting causes persistent out-of-sync — see `multi-partition-check-sync` for details.

       Specify true if the configs from all partition should be fetched.
         Please check README 7.12.
 Writing and reading to all partitions with one device instance before using this ned-setting

     - developer-settings sync-from-verbose-detailed <true|false> (default false)